 How do I find a surrogate in the UK?

 Surrogacy is legal in the UK but the law prohibits third parties from matching for profit and stops individuals advertising for surrogates, so finding a surrogate can be challenging.
-The UK’s outdated surrogacy laws on parenthood also treat the surrogate as the legal mother and her spouse as the second legal parent before the parental order is made (click here to find out more about the parental order process).
+The UK’s outdated surrogacy laws on parenthood also treat the surrogate as the legal mother and her spouse as the second legal parent before the parental order is made.
 As a result of all these issues, there is generally a shortage of surrogates in the UK so you will need to be realistic about managing timescale expectations.

 Realistically, your options in the UK to find a surrogate are:

-If you are unable to find a surrogate in the UK then you may be considering international surrogacy options (click here to find out more about international surrogacy).
+If you are unable to find a surrogate in the UK then you may be considering international surrogacy options.
 We can help you with understanding the legal implications if you are thinking of going overseas.